-On the 7th December 2012, NSW Trains was established under the Transport Administration (General) Amendment (Sydney Trains and NSW Trains) Regulation 2012.
-It became a statutory body on 17 May 2013 under the Public Finance and Audit Amendment (Sydney Trains and NSW Trains) proclamation 2013.
-It is domiciled in Australia and its principal office is at 470 Pitt Street Sydney, NSW 2000.
-Its principal objective is to deliver safe and reliable railway and coach passenger services in NSW in an efficient, effective and financially responsible manner.
+NSW Trains is a Statutory Authority constituted on the 7 December 2012 under the Transport Administration Act 1988 (NSW).
+It is domiciled in Australia and its principal office is at Wollongong Station, Lowden Square.
+NSW Trains' principal objective is to deliver safe and reliable railway and coach passenger services in New South Wales in an efficient, effective and financially responsible manner.

 NSW Trains operates services in the intercity and regional areas and commenced operation on 1 July 2013.
-Rail Corporation New South Wales (RailCorp) provides access to the rail network, stations, majority of property and certain rolling stock at no charge to NSW Trains in accordance with the Rail Services Contract with Transport for NSW (TfNSW).
+Rail Corporation New South Wales converted to the Transport Asset Holding Entity of New South Wales (TAHE) on 1 July 2020.
+TAHE provides access to the rail network, stations, majority of property and certain rolling stock at no charge to NSW Trains in accordance with the Rail Services Contract with Transport for NSW (TfNSW).
+On 30 June 2021, NSW Trains entered into new commercial agreements with TAHE which will result in access and licence charges commencing on 1 July 2021.
 NSW Trains is a controlled entity of TfNSW and TfNSW is a controlled entity of the Department of Transport.
 NSW Trains is a not-for-profit entity (as profit is not its principal objective) and it has no cash generating units.